 Headed out to the blue city of Jodhpur?
-The city with palaces and royalty also has the best and vibrant street-food culture.
+The city with palaces and royalty, the street food in Jodhpur is vibrant and delectable.

 Also Read: What to see and do in Jodhpur, Rajasthan

 Mirchi Bada and Kachoris at Janta Sweet Home

 A famous sweet and namkeen shop in Jodhpur among locals and tourists, visit Janta Sweet Home for their amazing mirchi bada and different types of kachoris along with a wide range of sweets.
 It was my first time eating a mirchi bada and though a little spicy for my palate, the bada was impressively tasty.
 The onion and mawa kachoris here are renowned and a must have!